g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 When configured, external updates will, roughly, follow these steps:
 1. CP/MD Controller: detect an update is required.
-2. CP/MD Controller: query defined update extensions, and based on the response decides if an update should happen in-place.
-3. CP/MD Controller: mark machines as pending using `sigs.k8s.io/cluster-api/internal/hooks.MarkAsPending()` function to track that updaters should be called.
+2. CP/MD Controller: mark machines as pending using `sigs.k8s.io/cluster-api/internal/hooks.MarkAsPending()` function to track that updaters should be called.
-4. CP/MD Controller: set `UpToDate` condition on machines to `False`.
+3. CP/MD Controller: set `UpToDate` condition on machines to `False`.
-5. Machine Controller: invoke all registered updaters, sequentially, one by one.
+4. Machine Controller: invoke all registered updaters, sequentially, one by one.
-6. Machine Controller: once updaters finish use `sigs.k8s.io/cluster-api/internal/hooks.MarkAsDone()` to mark machine as done updating.
+5. Machine Controller: once updaters finish use `sigs.k8s.io/cluster-api/internal/hooks.MarkAsDone()` to mark machine as done updating.
-7. CP/MD Controller: set `UpToDate` condition on machines to `True`.
+6. CP/MD Controller: set `UpToDate` condition on machines to `True`.

 The following sections dive deep into these steps, zooming in into the different component interactions and defining how the main error cases are handled.